kapawlak/128A_Remote/128ASite/covid.md

 This is a placeholder for background on history

+# Building Models from Scratch

-# The Statistical Physics of Epidemics
+## The Statistical Physics of Epidemics

 In Statsistical Physics, one is concerned with the study of parametrically large numbers of "particles", and the behavior of these under different internal and external conditions.
 The qualifier "parametrically large numbers" is critical here -- while the classical mechanics equations for few body systems are a woefully inadequet framework here, large numbers of particles allow us to apply the principles of *statistics* to look at average behavior with high levels of confidence.